HomeTips & HacksWhat Are Overlays Used For In Web Design?

 Overlays are simple website features that create ‘floating’ islands of content over the main body of a page.
 They can be programmed to follow a user – being available to a user no matter where they are on a site.

-Here are some of the main ways in which overlays have been put to use by web developers and designers.
+Here are some of the main ways in which web developers and designers have put overlays to use.

 Data Collection Options